Manual installation of Nomad Enterprise

 - Autopilot(opens in new tab) which handles automated upgrades

-- Redundancy zones(opens in new tab): Nomad will then use these values to partition the servers by redundancy zone/failure domain, and will aim to keep one voting server per zone.
-Extra servers in each zone will stay as non-voters on standby to be promoted if the active voter leaves or dies.
+- Redundancy zones(opens in new tab): Nomad uses these values to partition the servers by redundancy zone/failure domain, and aims to keep one voting server per zone.
+Extra servers in each zone stay as non-voters on standby and Nomad promotes these the respective active voter leaves or dies.

 - TLS:(opens in new tab) enables TLS between nodes and for the API.
-At scale, it's recommended to use HashiCorp Vault(opens in new tab), however for starting out, it is acceptable to leverage signed certificates copied to the machine.
+At scale, we recommend using HashiCorp Vault(opens in new tab), however for starting out, it is acceptable to use signed certificates copied to the machine.

 data_dir = "/opt/nomad/data"